ESA-VirES/VirES-Server/eoxs_allauth/README.md

 #### Connecting Existing Users to the VirES-Oauth Server

-When migrating from a local setup to the VirES-Outh setup without removing the existing users the users have to be connected to the VirES-Oauth provider while the other details social providers and personal data have to be cleared.
+When migrating from a local database to the VirES-Outh setup without removing the existing users the users have to be connected to the VirES-Oauth provider while the other details, social providers and personal data have to be cleared.

 This one-off action can be performed by the `connect_to_vires_oauth` command:
 ```